-This optional course provides students with a basic understanding of the role of intelligence in contemporary decision-making, with a particular focus on Europe and the European Union.
-Students will receive analytical training in relevant techniques such as analysis of competing hypotheses and scenario building.
-They will be confronted with several real-life cases from the field of EU external action to which they will have to react as if they were working in a (fictitious) EU intelligence analysis unit.
-The knowledge and skills acquired in this course are transferable to many fields in the public and private sector and will also be applied in a simulation exercise in the last session of the course.
+This optional course provides students with a basic understanding of the role of intelligence in contemporary decision-making, with a particular focus on Europe and the European Union (EU).
+Intelligence helps to reduce the uncertainty in any decision-making.
+Students will receive analytical training in relevant techniques such as structured brainstorming, starburst, and analysis of competing hypotheses, red hat analysis, scenario building and complexity manager.
+They will be confronted with several real-life cases from the field of EU external action to which they will have to react as if they were working in a (fictitious) European intelligence analysis unit.
+The knowledge and skills acquired in this course are transferable to many fields in the public and private sector and will also be applied in several simulation and role-playing exercises.
+In a fast-paced work environment, a VUCA world (Volatile, Uncertain, Complex, Ambiguous), analysts must use every means available to optimize their thinking skills and train anticipatory thinking to be prepared for the future.
+Analysts are influenced by external stimuli and must question before any decision, considering counter-arguments, learning how to externalize their logical thinking, to avoid disinformation and manipulation.
+They must be aware of their natural tendencies and their cognitive biases and mental models.
+This course focuses on building habits that are practical and easily applied to the workplace.
+Critical Thinking is fundamental for intelligence analysis and has broad application to many fields.
+Skills can always be improved but changing habits is very difficult, so the earlier the better.